 - Look into deferment and forbearance.
 As an absolute last resort, you can defer your student loan payments or apply for forbearance status if you meet certain income and debt load criteria.
 However, you should only use these approaches if you have no other option.
 Interest will continue to accumulate while your loans are deferred; all a deferment does is buy you some time to get your financial house in order.
 Forbearance can have an adverse effect on your credit rating, which can significantly inhibit your financial future.

 With post-graduation debt loads becoming a fact of life for more and more students, taking the time to create a plan will pay dividends down the road.
 If you properly manage your student loans, you can save a great deal of money in interest and protect your credit rating, enabling you to finance other essentials if you take care to live within your means.
 Above all, remember that your student loans are an investment in yourself and an investment in your future.
 The standard rule of thumb is that a college education translated into $1 million in lifetime earnings, so don’t let the rising costs of education prevent you from pursuing knowledge and building towards a better future.
+It is also a good idea to consider the idea of earning your education online.
+Today, online programs are just as thorough as their on-campus counterparts are, as they provide you with a high-end education that is sure to increase your earning potential.
+In addition, taking online courses will cost you less money, allow you to work full time while attending school, and you are eligible for financial aid once you will out the FAFSA form.
+When you bring all of these aspects together, it is easy to see why so many people are now taking their courses through an online university.

 This is a guest contribution from Bill Hazelton, CEO & Founder of CreditCardAssist.com, an industry leading credit card comparison site, providing tips, advice and information on balance transfers, zero interest promotional offers and the very best cash back rewards programs.
 You can subscribe to his RSS feed or find him here on Google+, Facebook and Twitter.